fxcqz/A-Gouda-Bot/README.md

-Cheese bot for irc

-Python 2.x
+a better version of a cheese bot

-Dependencies: ConfigParser
+dependency: ConfigParser